 Often patients can be coming from further afield and may need to stay the night before a procedure in accommodation close by.
 This also goes for their travel companion, or in the case of a paediatric patient, their parent or guardian.

-The Clayton Hotel in Leopardstown is located less than a 5 minute drive from the hospital.
-This hotel is open for patients of the hospital throughout all levels of lockdown.
+The Clayton Hotel in Leopardstown is located less than a 5 minute drive from the hospital, and offers a special rate to Beacon Hospital patients and their families.

 To make a booking, you must phone or email the hotel and state that you are staying for medical reasons and have a procedure scheduled at Beacon Hospital.
 You can email reservations by clicking here or phone the hotel on 01 293 5000